qaiik/blacket-hacks/global/README.md

 ### Spam the confetti effect on your screen.
 # getAtoms.js [BETA]
 ### Get atoms automaticly, just like getTokens.js!
-# SpoofBlooks.js
-### Sets the client-sided quanity of all blooks to 99
 # SpamOpenBoxes.js [BETA]
 ### Opens boxes extremly quickly.
 # sellDupes.js